 • If the windscreen wipers are in the switched-off position, they cannot be raised off the windscreen.
-Before collapsing the wipers, the wipers must be set to the service position " page 143.
+The wipers must be set to the service position to raise them off the windscreen " page 117.

 • In cold temperatures and during the winter, check before switching on the ignition that the wiper blades are not frozen to the windscreen.
-If the windscreen wipers are switched on when the blades are frozen to the windscreen, this may damage the blades and windscreen wiper motor!
+If the windscreen wipers are switched on when the blades are frozen to the windscreen, this may damage both the blades and windscreen wiper motor!